jswny/devbox/Readme.md

 - `.config/tmux/tmux.conf` for [Tmux](https://github.com/tmux/tmux)

 ## Known Issues
-- When running Devbox inside Tmux from the host, Zsh does not render the prompt spacing correctly, so the Agnoster prompt will not have a space before typing like it should have.
+- When running Devbox inside Tmux from the host, Zsh does not always render the prompt spacing correctly, so the Agnoster prompt might not have a space before typing like it should have.
   - With Tmux:
   ![Issue with Tmux](images/issue-tmux-zsh-spacing-bad.png)
   - Without Tmux: